Practice Management Course

 The following course providers have been accredited;

-For further course information including schedule please visit their websites.
+For further course information including schedule please visit the relevant course providers’ website.

 Information for course providers

 Any organisation seeking to become an accredited PMC provider must make an application to the accrediting body.
 The Law Society of New South Wales has appointed an independent reviewer for all applications.
-All applicants are encouraged to read and make reference to the evaluation criteria Evaluation Criteria Guidelines when applying.
+All applicants are encouraged to read and make reference to the evaluation criteria set out in the Evaluation Criteria Guidelines when applying.

 The Legal Practice Management Course Guidelines provide information on the course requirements.